dashjoin/djapp-wot/paper.md

 #### Discovery

-An important part of the WoT stack is the ability to discover devices in a registry.
+An important part of the WoT stack is the ability to discover devices in a registry (https://www.w3.org/TR/wot-discovery/).
+Given credentials and addresses, WoT Manager is able to connect to several registries.
+Technically, these provide a list of thing descriptions (TDs).
+Note that some things also publish their own TD.
+We treat these devices as device plus mini-registry.

 * Discovery: connect to one or more WoT registries
 * Security and authorization: Wot Manager allows providing credentials for the devices and leverages OpenID and RBAC to empower users